-Come to the MSU Bikes Service Center for one or more of three classes offered in collaboration with MSU’s new WorkLife Office and learn more about getting you and your bike ready for winter cycling so you can enjoy it as much as we do!
+Come to the MSU Bikes Service Center for one or more of three classes to learn more about getting you and your bike ready for winter cycling so you can enjoy it as much as many others do every winter.
 If none of these dates work for you then review our winter cycling tips here at your leisure.

 If you’re already a cold-weather cycling veteran then PLEASE come with your setup and do some show ‘n tell to help inspire others!
 The following workshops are FREE, short and full of good tips you can use this winter to have a better, safer more comfortable time.